-You can catch urethritis by having oral, vaginal, or anal sex without a condom with someone who has it.
+You can get urethritis by having oral, vaginal, or anal sex without a condom.